nauti-control/STWirelessRemote/README.md

 The case design was created using tinker cad and you can view the original here https://www.tinkercad.com/things/47GMuNnkxJl-nauticontrol-seatalk?sharecode=v9_ytJjsey86pV6xQheSngRRn7UYJ45ZI_IGC7HBws0

+STLS are included in the repo and ready to 3D print.

 ![Alt text](img/case.jpg)

 You can purchase a fully hand built Wireless Controller from our online store which will help support ongoing development and new features <br/>